balakreshnan/Samples2023/AzureAI/powerappchtgpt.md

-# Azure Open AI with Power Apps
+# Azure Open AI ChatGPT with Power Apps

-## Let's build a Power App to use Azure Open AI for various use cases
+## Let's build a Power App to use Azure Open AI ChatGPT for various use cases

 ## What's needed